 Should You Upgrade to a Class 4 Roof?

-If your current roof is older, showing signs of wear, or if you’re planning to stay in your home long-term — a Class 4 upgrade is a smart move.
+If your current roof is older, showing signs of wear, or if you are planning to stay in your home long-term — a Class 4 upgrade is a smart move.
 The upfront cost is slightly higher, but the long-term savings on repairs and insurance often make it more than worthwhile.

 Moreover, many HOAs in neighborhoods like Wolf Ranch, Cordera, and Meridian Ranch accept and encourage Class 4 materials due to its proven durability and performance.